rivethealth/rules_javascript/docs/npm.md

 Several types of files can be distributed in NPM packages: JavaScript, TypeScript, CSS, etc.

-To support these, the npm repostiories can be customized via "plugins."
+To support these, the npm repositories can be customized via "plugins."

 ```bzl
 npm("npm", npm_packages, npm_roots, npm_plugins)